clairecda/FASTR_R_codes/03_module_service_utilization_documentation.md

     probability that the disruption effect (`b_admin_area_*`) is due to random variation rather than an actual disruption.
 Lower values indicate stronger evidence of a true effect.

+(ADD BELOW : HOW IS THE DATA PREPARED FOR VISUALIZATION / Line graphs and Maps as per Guinea Slide deck)

 ------------------------------------------------------------------------